kloneiscracked/thermoxweb/README.md

 # thermoxweb
-a website for our menu thermo-x
+a website for our menu thermo-x | me and the creators dont not give any consent to take this code. ask for permission before doing